digitalexec/digitalexec.io/content/post/2019-02-01-hello-world.md

 ---
 title: "Hello World!"
-date: 2019-02-01T09:00:24-05:00
+date: 2019-09-01T09:00:24-05:00
 ---

-Welcome to my blog about digital technology.
+Welcome to my blog about leadership through digital technology.
 My goal is to help readers better understand tech trends to improve their decision making and careers.